mblakele/threx/README.md

 ---

-Whenever Threx detects that a complete merge would use more than 88% of the available disk space, it pauses reindexing.
+Whenever Threx detects that a complete merge would use more than a set proportion of the available disk space, it pauses reindexing.
 This value was chosen to provide a safety factor in between task invocations.
 When Threx detects that a forest has a large number of deleted fragments, and could recover significant disk space by merging,